• Skip to primary navigation

 If you add sugar to your scrub keep it in a dry form so that the sugar doesn't dissolve.

-The scrub lasts even 3 months especially the one in a liquid form that has olive oil, coconut oil or any shower oils.
+The scrub lasts even 3 months especially the one in a liquid form that has olive oil, coconut oil, or any shower oils.

-If you find the scrub too oily for your taste add more coffee grounds, sugar, salt or even some soda bicarbonate.
+If you find the scrub too oily for your taste add more coffee grounds, sugar, salt, or even some soda bicarbonate.

-Is coffee scrub good for skin?
+Is coffee scrub good for the skin?

 The benefits of coffee scrub are great.
 We all know that coffee is a great source of antioxidants and nutrients that may benefit the skin but also the scalp and hair.
 We can use it to :